Bmorrissey34/Movies-TV-Search/README.md

 As a person who always turn towards movies or tv-shows as a source of entertainment,<br>
 I WANT  : to have a single platform which provides the movies and tv-shows list<br>
 So THAT : I am able to decide which movie or show to watch based on its overview, rating and
           available trailer.
-I should be able to search the movie with kea-word and genre.
+I should be able to search the movie with key-word and genre/release year.

 **Acceptance Criteria**